vmbatlle/super-mario-kart/README.md

   incapacitated for a few seconds.

 - Getting coins is more important than it seems.
 Each increases your maximum speed, which makes a difference.
-There is a limit of 10 coins.
+There is a limit of 10 coins per player.

 - By turning for a while you can drift, allowing you to make sharp turns without problem.
 Using the drift key (`C` by default) you can enter "drift mode" much